Calendar Icon White

 ePHI protection best practices

-1. Encryption and security
+1. Encryption and Security

-2. Monitoring and management
+2. Monitoring and Access Management

-3. Compliance and auditing
+3. Compliance and Auditing

 Advanced ePHI protection strategies: Beyond HIPAA compliance

+When it comes to security and compliance, it’s always worthwhile to go the extra mile.
 While basic compliance with regulations like HIPAA is essential, the following advanced strategies can ensure more robust ePHI protection.

 • Implement zero trust architecture: Authenticate, authorize, and encrypt every access request before approval.